 Climate Access is that bridge.

-In the fall of 2011, The Resource Innovation Group’s Social Capital Project, in partnership with the Rutgers Initiative on Climate and Society and the Stonehouse Standing Circle, launched Climate Access to provide climate communications thinkers and doers with access to the necessary tools, knowledge and people.
+In the fall of 2011, The Resource Innovation Group’s Social Capital Project, in partnership with the Rutgers Climate Institute and the Stonehouse Standing Circle, launched Climate Access to provide climate communications thinkers and doers with access to the necessary tools, knowledge and people.
 This is all in the name of increasing public support for climate policies and engagement in programs that help people, organizations and communities change their energy and other carbon-intensive behaviors.

 Climate Access facilitates the rapid peer-to-peer exchange of information, bringing together those working on climate communications from various organizations and institutions.
 As such, Climate Access serves as a network of networks that fosters connection and collaboration and helps turn ideas into action.
 It also features the Social Capital Project’s ability to synthesize and analyze the most relevant research and campaign strategies.